Illustrations of Northern Antiquities: Historical importance

-Weber's contribution to the Northern Antiquities is notable for including the first account in English of the Nibelungenlied, no complete translation appearing until 1848.
+Weber's contribution to the Northern Antiquities is notable for including the first account in English of the Nibelungenlied, as no complete English translation appeared until 1848.

-Robert Jamieson "was the first to highlight the strong similarities in phraseology and themes between Scottish and Danish/Swedish ballads.
+Jamieson "was the first to highlight the strong similarities in phraseology and themes between Scottish and Danish/Swedish ballads.
 This he did originally in his Popular Ballads and Songs (1806), but more fully and accurately in the Northern Antiquities.
-In the notes to his translation of the Danish ballad Rosmer Hafmand Jamieson gave a synopsis with quotations of a ballad, Child Rowland, which he claimed to have heard in his infancy recited by a Scottish tailor.
+In the notes to his translation of the Danish ballad Rosmer Hafmand, Jamieson gave a synopsis with quotations of a ballad, Child Rowland, which he claimed to have heard in his infancy recited by a Scottish tailor.
 It has been suggested that some form of this ballad was quoted by Shakespeare in King Lear and provided Milton with the plot of Comus, though the Shakespearean scholar George Lyman Kittredge commented that it was "manifestly of modern composition".

 Scott's version of Eyrbyggja saga was the first English abstract or translation of any of the Sagas of the Icelanders, and the first work to show a clear recognition of their qualities.
 The first complete translation of Eyrbyggja saga was the work of William Morris and Eiríkr Magnússon; it did not appear until as late as 1892.
 The abstract may have exercised an influence on Scott's own creative writing.
 After having long abandoned the writing of his first novel, Waverley, he resumed it shortly after completing his Eyrbyggja abstract, and at least two critics, Edith Batho and John M. Simpson, have detected in it, and in his subsequent novels, the qualities of social realism, comedy, drama, graphic description, and the heroic spirit with which Eyrbyggja saga is imbued.